 60 This is a fairly common experience, and most of us have experienced something similar.
 It may not take the form of a wolf.
 But we need not get too alarmed, for it's essentially part of our growth.
 And there's a time when we all come into mischief as children, and become the unruly brats our parents loathe.
 It essentially happened to me, and I'm sure it's happened to most everyone else.
 As parents we need to be aware of this, and provide a suitable environment for our children, so it doesn't take root and get out of hand.
 Again it usually results from some imbalance, or trauma, which opens the door.
 Perhaps the best way to safeguard against it, is not to put too much of ourselves into them, i.e., live our lives through them, which is after all what we're speaking of: being possessed by another entity!
 And when a spirit enters a child, it's nearly the same thing, except it becomes a more personalized accountto the child!

 63 I've also ascribed the process of digestion to these three, which as you'll see is a quite applicable.
 To the first David I ascribe the qualities of the stomach: where raw food is taken in and broken down by pouring acid into itor, the process of ripping things to shreds.
 To David Masters I ascribe the qualities of the intestines, more specifically the small intestine, which absorbs the food elements (nutrients) into the bloodstream.
 This is where true digestion takes place.
 And to the third David I ascribe the qualities of the sphincter, together with the large intestine, which contracts and aids in the elimination of waste, the feces.
-Indeed if one were to maintain his objectivity through the experience, it can be quite smooth.
+Indeed if one were to maintain his objectivity through the experience, it can be quite smooth, something I learned to practice on my own through meditation.
 Thus the digestive process itself is a very nasty business, especially if you're the one who's been eaten!

 67 As for Joseph Campbell, I became familiar with his work in November 1988in the 11th monthwith his interview with Bill Moyers on the PBS series, The Power of Myth.
 This was filmed shortly before he died.
 But I didn't draw a correlation until 1989, or possibly 1990.
 As a result, when I added his name it was out of sequence: having reserved the numbers six and eleven for myself, I wondered if only the number six should apply, and decided the number eleven applied to him.
 A good-natured soul, with the kindest affection towards humanity, he was versed in the diversity of religion and culture worldwide, both past and present.
 Anyone familiar with his work can attest to this.
 And it's through him I believe, that the world has survived the spiritual drought of the past twenty to thirty years.
 But, if he were alive today, I'm sure the people of the FHU would have nothing but uncomplimentary things to say: due to his views on sexuality and plurality of God.
 And yet Joseph lives!
 Today!
 Through the resurrection.
 And no doubt as governorin the spiritual world.
 It's a plausible idea at least.